 How Turbochargers Function in Diesel Engines

-2. Turbocharger Assembly: The turbocharger consists of two main components: the turbine and the compressor.
-The exhaust gases drive the turbine, causing it to spin at high speeds.
-The turbine is connected via a shaft to the compressor, which is located on the intake side of the engine.
+The turbocharger consists of two main components: the turbine and the compressor.
+The exhaust gases spin the turbine, which is connected via a shaft to the compressor.
+The compressor draws in and compresses ambient air before delivering it to the intake manifold.

 Benefits of Turbocharged Diesel Engines